MrUrq/SurrogateModelOptim.jl/docs/src/options.md

 parallel_surrogate::Bool = true                         # Create each surrogate in the ensemble in parallel infill_funcs::Array{Symbol,1} = [:median,:std]          # Infill criteria, cycled through
 infill_iterations::Int64 = 50_000                       # Iterations to add infill points to the design space
+create_final_surrogate::Bool = false                    # Option to re-create the surrogate using all evaluated samples
 ```